What is a CV?

 Next, provide information about your experience.
 Under each position, list three to four responsibilities or achievements you’re proud of in that job.
 In the skills section, highlight the skills relevant to the position you’re applying for.
 End your CV with information about your education.

-How to write a CV for a project manager
+How to make a CV for a project manager

 If you’re applying for a project manager position, make sure that – in addition to a well-written personal statement – your project manager CV includes a detailed list of your professional experience, including your job titles, the companies you have worked for, and the dates of employment.
 Use bullet points to describe your responsibilities, achievements, and the outcomes of your projects.